owncast/owncast.github.io/content/development.md

 You must have an instance of Owncast running locally to connect to.
 You can run one with `go run main.go` from the root of the repository.
 Read more details about running development Owncast under the backend section.

+### Learn about how to write React Components with Owncast

+We have a [short document](https://github.com/owncast/owncast/blob/webv2/web/components/_COMPONENT_HOW_TO.md) outlining the specifics of the hows and whys of our specific component approach.

 ### Use Storybook to update and create components

 Storybook is a tool that allows you to create and test components in isolation.
 It's a great way to develop new components and test them out without running a copy of the Owncast server.